How are electrical items recycled?

 Mobile phones contain:

-- precious metals (like gold, platinum and palladium), a variety of which can be recycled into component plating and low voltage electrical contacts; palladium plays a key role in the technology used for fuel cells.
+- precious and semiprecious metals such as gold, platinum and palladium, a variety of which can be recycled into component plating and low voltage electrical contacts; palladium plays a key role in the technology used for fuel cells.
+Metal can be extracted from batteries too.

 - zinc which is used to galvanise steel; it can also be mixed with copper to make brass.
 Ships and submarines use zinc blocks to stop rust forming.